OysterKing/Final-Year-Project/README.md

 03/02/16:
 I encountered an error regarding multiple packets in transit.
 I fixed this by changing the calulateTimes method in pcapReader.
 It is now more efficient, neat and works correctly, taking into account the possibility of multiple packets on the network.

+04/02/16:
+Changed filepaths so that now the program works out of the Final-Year-Project folder and the pcap and xml files are saved in a sub folder called resources.